gbrieldas/gbrieldas/README.md

 - 👋 Hi, I’m @gbrieldas
-- 👀 I’m interested in literature, biology,
+- 👀 I’m interested in literature, biology and fantasy
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, Dart, and JS (or trying)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything, send me a DM
-- 📫 How to reach me ...
+- 📫 How to reach me: @gbrieldas

 <!---
 gbrieldas/gbrieldas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.